Alejogb1/job-board/blog-data/why-is-the-keras-sequential-model-achieving-zero-accuracy-on-cifar-10.md

 id: "why-is-the-keras-sequential-model-achieving-zero-accuracy-on-cifar-10"
 ---

-Okay, let's tackle this.
-I've seen this particular issue with Keras' Sequential model and CIFAR-10 more times than I care to recall.
+,  I've seen this particular issue with Keras' Sequential model and CIFAR-10 more times than I care to recall.
 It's usually not a single catastrophic error, but rather a confluence of subtle misconfigurations.
 It's infuriating, I know, but let's break it down step-by-step.

 From my experience, the most common reason a Keras Sequential model hits zero accuracy on CIFAR-10, especially in the initial stages of experimentation, stems from issues related to data preprocessing, network architecture suitability, and insufficient training procedures.
 It's rarely a bug in the Keras library itself, but rather how we're configuring and utilizing it.
 Let's delve deeper into those categories.